myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 Before you begin this guide you'll need the following:

 - An Ubuntu 16.04 instance with at least 2GB of RAM.
 (2GB is minimal, 4GB is better to start with, and 8GB+ would be optimal).
 Choose a server location that is as close as possible to the area where you intend to connect from.
-- A CentOS 7 droplet with SSH access.
-For more information, visit [this tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04)
+- One Ubuntu 16.04 server with a sudo non-root user, SSH key, and firewall enabled, which you can set up by following [this Initial Server Setup tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).

 Remember that if you run out of RAM, the application will be terminated by the Linux kernel, and you might lose your work.
 If you know or notice that the programs you use require a lot of RAM, you can power off your droplet and resize as needed.